lightbend/kalix-javascript-sdk/samples/ts/ts-eventsourced-shopping-cart/README.md

 Finally, you can use the [Kalix Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `kalix` CLI or via the web interface.
-When using `npm run deploy`, NPM will also conveniently package and publish your docker image prior to deployment.
+When using `npm run deploy`, npm will also conveniently package and publish your docker image prior to deployment.